CAMLA Committee Members

 Thomson Geer

 Marlia is a Partner in the Media Team at Thomson Geer, where she specialises in media and defamation, intellectual property, and privacy law.
 She was previously the Senior Litigation Counsel at News Corp Australia, where she advised and acted for newspapers, news websites and magazines throughout Australia.
-She works on high profile defamation litigation, contempt and suppression order matters, editorial complaints, pre-publication advice and commercial/IP agreements.
+She works on high profile defamation and IP litigation, contempt and suppression order matters, editorial complaints, pre-publication advice and commercial/IP agreements.
 Prior to working at News, Marlia worked at Ashurst for almost 13 years in the media/intellectual property team.
 Over the years, Marlia has undertaken secondments at Foxtel, Telstra and the Australian Digital Health Agency.
+She is the Chair of the Media & Communications Committee of the Law Council of Australia.

 Treasurer/Public Officer